 Once you have chosen a dog to take home, you will need to begin the training process as soon as possible.
 While there are various methods for training dogs, we recommend that you consult a professional.
 Many dog owners prefer to do the training themselves, but getting advice from people who train animals for a living can save you time and help ensure that your dog is ready to see patients.

 In general, you will want to make sure that your dog exhibits certain positive behaviors and avoids negative ones.
-For example, when you go to register your dog, they will look for behaviors that are ill-suited for therapy work.
-Dogs that like to jump on people, bark excessively, or chew on things will not qualify.
+For example, dogs that like to jump on people, bark excessively, or chew on things will not qualify as therapy dogs.
 Additionally, dogs that are overly shy and do not like to approach people will not make the cut either.

 Therefore, you will need to make sure that your dog exhibits the following traits: